busathlab/mdlab/docs/namd_lab1.md

 ### 4. Dynamics

-If the CHARMM run has completed, go ahead and open "bash.production_charmm.sh", ensure the SBATCH parameters are as desired, save and exit, and run `sbatch bash.production_charmm.sh`.
+If the CHARMM run has completed, go ahead and either create a new "bash.production_charmm.sh" file or modify the "bash.eq_charmm.sh" file to perform the production dynamics.
+Ensure the SBATCH parameters are as desired, save and exit, and run `sbatch` on the file you modified or created.
 Otherwise, return to this after editing the NAMD production files.

 Open "namd.production.inp" and examine the contents.
 Notice there are a lot more `*REPLACE* areas to be filled.
 Use whatever scripts necessary to fill these in.
 Also notice the difference between equilibration and production: